 CRT HRS:04 LEC HRS:02 LAB HRS:06 This course covers the fundamentals of hydraulics including components and related systems.
-Prerequisite: Completion of or concurrent enrollment in DEMR 1401.

-DEMR 1417 Basic Brake Systems
+DFMR 1417 Basic Brake Systems

 CRT HRS:04 LEC HRS:02 LAB HRS:06 This course is an introduction to the basic principles of brake systems of diesel powered equipment.
 Emphasis is placed on maintenance, repairs, and troubleshooting.
-Prerequisite: DEMR 1401.